 There is also an A-frame or a diagonal carry.
 The side compression straps are robust enough that the contents are somehow lightly sucked into its back panel.

-The pack’s volume can also be slimmed down to about 20L if you will be going to the backcountry with smaller loads.
+The pack’s volume can also be slimmed down to about 20L.
+This is handy if you will be going to the backcountry with smaller loads.

 If you are carrying heavier loads, you can use the pack’s nylon framesheet to support the load while also protecting your back from injuries by sharp equipment.